unrealwork/atsd-use-cases/SocrataIowaCompensation/README.md

 ![Figure 13](Images/Figure13.png)

-As marked below for the **Construction**, **Manufacturing**, and **Administration and Support of Waste Management and Remediation Services** metrics, we can see that insurance benefit payments tend to follow a yearly pattern.
+As marked with red boxes in the image above for the **Construction**, **Manufacturing**, and **Administration and Support of Waste Management and Remediation Services** metrics, we can see that insurance benefit payments tend to follow a yearly pattern.
 The payments tend to peak at the very beginning of the year in January, and generally fall throughout the rest of the year.
 This makes sense because for a state with harsh winters like Iowa, these services can tend to slow down in the winter months, leading to companies laying off a portion of their workforce, with these affected employees collecting unemployment insurance payments.
-This particular dataset however only goes back to 2010, so we cannot tell from it whether or not there is a correlation between it and the gross number of employee and the gross employee compensation.
+This particular dataset however only goes back to 2010, so we cannot tell from it whether or not there is a correlation between it and the gross number of employees in the state and the total statewide employee compensation.
 Let us navigate to a different dataset showing unemployment benefits to see if there is a correlation or not.

 Let us navigate **Unemployment insurance claims and payments (statewide - monthly)** with the entity **jpje-kkb9**.
 Below is an image showing the output of this graph.